dakidarts/ali-woo-reviews-scraper/README.md

 ### Get Started:

 **Pre-requisite**
-- Make sure you already have python3 installed else [download python3](https://www.python.org/downloads/)!
+- Make sure you already have python3 installed else [download python3](https://www.python.org/downloads/) here!

 1. **Download the Script:**
     - Visit the [GitHub Repository](https://github.com/dakidarts/ali-woo-reviews-scraper) and click on the "Code" button.
 You can either download the ZIP file or use Git to clone the repository to your local machine.